mikemarino/Homework_01-HTML-CSS-Git_Code_Refractor/README.md

 # Homework_01-HTML-CSS-Git_Code_Refractor

 Hello - This repository will serve as homework assignment submission to the UPenn LPS Coding Bootcamp.
+This assignment is intended to engage the student in the practice of refractoring an existing code base.
+This specific refractoring exersice centered around a very important aspect of web developement: <strong>accessibility</strong>

 ## Table of Contents
 *Installation